A closer look at the Bose 700 noise-cancelling headphones

 As great as the Bose QuietComfort 35 II headphones sound, let's be real: they look like they were designed for dads on a business trip.
 And listen, as someone who's into the whole chunky, dad-shoe trend, I'm not here to judge if you're into their design.
 I'm just saying that I need something with a more modern style.
 Thankfully, Bose has introduced its latest flagship model, the Noise Cancelling Headphones 700, which features a newly designed stainless steel headband that gives them a more stylish and thinner look than the QuietComfort line.
-Bose says that the wireless 700s were designed from the ground up and, compared to the QC35 IIs, they also have all-new drivers and ear cushions.
+Bose says that the wireless 700s were designed from the ground up and, compared to the QC35 IIs, they also have all-new drivers, ear cushions and USB-C support.

 Sponsored Links

 The noise-cancelling tech is better than it's ever been, too, according to Bose.
 One of the main attributes the company focused on is the adaptive voice system, which is designed block out noise from your surroundings as you're using then headphone's voice features.
-There are four microphones total on the 700s, two on each earcup, and they work together to reject ambient noise around you as you move.
+There are eight microphones total on the 700s, four on each earcup, and they work together to reject ambient noise around you as you move.
 The goal is to make your voice sound perfectly clear, especially when you're in a place with a lot of noise.

 Bose gave me a demo of this feature by calling someone at a nearby Starbucks in New York City, who took the call first wearing a pair of QC 35IIs and then the Noise Cancelling Headphones 700.
 As you might imagine, a coffee shop in NYC can get pretty loud.
 And while I could make most of what the person was saying wearing the QuietComforts, the difference was night and day as soon as he switched to the pair of 700s.
 Suddenly, you couldn't hear the music playing on the background or the people talking -- it was as if he had muted the microphone on the new headphones.
 This should be useful for people who use voice dictation on their smartphones or tablets, as well.